nedduc/Cookout-Brand-Awareness/README.md

 ### Unfixed Bugs

 I did not center a heading on the recipe page as I think the page reads better, it has a nice flow.
 White space can be important.
+Unfixed bug was a user agent stylesheet that I believe is in chrome.

 ## Deployment